 Campus Divestment Resolutions in the USA

-The first BDS (boycott, divestment and sanctions) resolutions were proposed in student governments in 2005-6, of the four introduced, two passed and two were defeated.
-Only five other resolutions were proposed in the following five academic years combined and three of those were defeated.
-The campaign began to take off in 2012-13 with 10 resolutions (six were defeated), followed by 19 in 2013-14 (12 were defeated) and 27 in 2014-15 (20 were defeated).
-Since that upsurge, the movement has shown signs of petering out.
+The first BDS (boycott, divestment, and sanctions) resolutions were proposed in student governments in 2005-6; of the four introduced, two passed, and two were defeated.
+Only five other resolutions were proposed in the following five academic years combined, and three were defeated.
+The campaign began to take off in 2012-13 with ten resolutions (six were defeated), followed by 19 in 2013-14 (12 were defeated) and 27 in 2014-15 (20 were defeated).
+Following that upsurge, the movement was petering out.
+It got new momentum in 2023-2024 as protests roiled campuses across the country over the Israeli counteroffensive in Gaza following the October 7, 2023, massacre and kidnapping of Israelis by Hamas.

 BDS Resolutions